 Summary

-In this unit you’ve learned that a CI/CD pipeline allows to automate parts of a project development lifecycle, with the last possible step being deployment of a data-driven solution.
-Depending on the project context, different stages can constitute a pipeline however it is customary to perform several types of testing as well as prepare an artefact that can be deployed to an environment of choice.
-This process begins whenever changes are pushed to the project repository and ends upon a successful execution of all pipeline stages.
+In this unit you’ve learned that a CI/CD pipeline allows automation of parts of a project development lifecycle, with the last possible step being deployment of a data-driven solution.
+Depending on the project context, different stages can constitute a pipeline; however, it is customary to perform several types of testing as well as preparing an artifact that can be deployed to an environment of choice.
+This process begins whenever changes are pushed to the project repository and ends upon the successful execution of all pipeline stages.
 Each CI/CD pipeline stage needs to be programmatically encoded and define commands to be executed without human intervention.

 A set of technical concepts and tools underpin an effective delivery process with CI/CD:

-an automation server that provides resources for it,
+an automation server that provides resources for it

-containerization, which makes it more resources-efficient and easily reproductible,
+containerization, which makes it more resources-efficient and easily reproductible

-model as service, that enables easier automated testing.
+model as a service, which enables easier automated testing.

 When working with CI/CD pipelines, it is important to be meticulous about dependencies management and rely on Docker images to avoid re-executing unnecessary set up steps.

-Finally, as a CI/CD pipeline provides a lot of flexibility in terms of its organization (granularity, presence, and order of stages) it is important to consider different solutions that are adapted to a given project context (usage of containerization or not, approach to system testing etc.).
+Finally, as a CI/CD pipeline provides a lot of flexibility in terms of its organization (granularity, presence, and order of stages) it is important to consider different solutions that are adapted to a given project context (usage of containerization or not, approach to system testing, etc.).

 Self-Check Questions

-A CI/CD pipeline can release an artefact ready for deployment to which environments?
+A CI/CD pipeline can release an artifact ready for deployment to which environments?

 Development environment